 David DeCoteau takes us even farther back than 1941 Germany.
 There are flashbacks to ancient times, including mummies and pyramids.
-Some sorcerer escapes with the secret of life and is chased to…Paris, 1902.
+A sorcerer escapes with the secret of life and is chased to…Paris, 1902.
 Ugh.
 Another period piece.
 We find out how young Toulon learns to bring the puppets to life.
 And there’s even a hetero romance.
 You’ve really let me down this time Mr. DeCoteau.
 This entry in the series is LAME.

 PUPPET MASTER: The Legacy (2003)

 If you don’t want to watch the first 7 movies, this recap movie is the way to go.
 More than half of it is flashbacks from the previous flicks.
-Some chick who wants to steal Toulon’s formula for bringing the puppets to life is told the history of the puppets.
+Some woman who wants to steal Toulon’s formula for bringing the puppets to life is told the history of the puppets.

 PUPPET MASTER vs. DEMONIC TOYS (2004)